rage/tmc-vscode/docs/development.md

 Because course slugs and titles are only unique within one backend, anything listing courses from both must name the backend beside them — `backendName` in `shared/lib.ts`, passed as `Dialog.selectItem`'s optional third tuple element.
+That function is the single source of those names: "TMC Server" and "courses.mooc.fi" are the only two spellings, and nothing else writes either.

 ### One login